 We say that a class $[\alpha] \in H_n(K_i)$ is born at $i$ if it is not in the image of the map $H_n(K_{i-1}) \to H_n(K_i)$.
 The same class dies at $j$ if $[\alpha] \neq 0$ in $H_n(K_{j-1})$ but $[\alpha] = 0$ in $H_n(K_{j})$.

 This information can be used to construct a persistence diagram as follows.
 A class that is born at $i$ and dies at $j$ is represented by a point in $\mathbb{R}^2$ at $(i,j)$.
 The collection of the points in the persistence diagram, therefore, give a summary of the topological features that persists over the defined filtration.
-See the example of Fig.~\ref{fig:persexample} for $n=0$ and time series data, and Fig.~\ref{fig:1D_per_homology} for $n=1$ and point cloud data.
+See the example of Fig.~\ref{fig:persexample} for $n=0$ and time series data.